Reports and Projects

 later published in the Journal of Hunger and Environmental Nutrition.

-OPAL researchers Atifa Najam, Julian McElhaney and Grace Neleyun (all first-year MPP students) are assembling and analyzing data that will produce a series of reports for the Oregon Hunger Task Force.
-These projects will examine the major drivers of state rates of food insecurity, and provide the 2023 State of Oregon Hunger Report.
-Second year OPAL researcher Chandler Norton is leading a team of undergraduate affiliates (Emma Freemerman, Roman Quick, and Tilaima Paulo) in a project to understand college student food insecurity among those with OSU meal plans.
+OPAL researchers Atifa Najam, Julian McElhaney and Grace Neleyun (all first-year MPP students) assembled and analyzed data, producing a series of reports for the Oregon Hunger Task Force.
+These projects examined the major drivers of state rates of food insecurity, and provided the 2023 State of Oregon Hunger Report.
+Second year OPAL researcher Chandler Norton led a team of undergraduate affiliates (Emma Freemerman, Roman Quick, Lidya Acar, and Tilaima Paulo) in a project to understand college student food insecurity among those with OSU meal plans.

-OPAL researcher Gabrielle Poccia and SPP Sociology instructor Shelley Nelson are leading a team of undergraduate affiliates (Natalie Sharp, Brooks Webber, and Kendra Spalinger) to develop a network analysis of the social safety net in Benton County.
-Local organizations such as St. Vincent de Paul and Corvallis Housing First have provided necessary guidance in the early development of the project.
+OPAL researcher Gabrielle Poccia and SPP Sociology instructor Shelley Nelson led a team of undergraduate affiliates (Natalie Sharp, Brooks Webber, and Kendra Spalinger) to develop a network analysis of the social safety net in Benton County.
+Local organizations such as St. Vincent de Paul and Corvallis Housing First provided necessary guidance in the early development of the project.

-OPAL researchers Maren Schermer, Jeremy Seicianu, and Mira Bartell continue to complete a data assessment for the Oregon Health Authority to assist regional partners in describing needs and opportunities for distributing funds to provide permanent supportive housing for people vulnerable to chronic homelessness.
+OPAL researchers Maren Schermer, Jeremy Seicianu, Mira Bartell and Allyse Waggener completed a data assessment for the Oregon Health Authority to assist regional partners in describing needs and opportunities for distributing funds to provide permanent supportive housing for people vulnerable to chronic homelessness.

-Under the leadership of Professor David Bernell, OPAL researchers Nchadze Lotum and Kanchan Ojha have been assembling a data base of import/export policies for industrial hemp export to Europe.
-This project is funded by the National Industrial Hemp Council.
+Under the leadership of Professor David Bernell, OPAL researchers Nchadze Lotum and Kanchan Ojha assembled a data base of import/export policies for industrial hemp export to Europe.
+This project was funded by the National Industrial Hemp Council.

-OPAL has also arranged short term paid research opportunities graduate students completing projects with the Nature Conservancy, Samaritan Health Services, Western Resource Advocates, George Mason University Institute for Humane Studies, and the Western Fire Chiefs Association.
+OPAL has also arranged short term paid research opportunities with graduate students completing projects with the Nature Conservancy, Samaritan Health Services, Community Services Consortium, Western Resource Advocates, George Mason University Institute for Humane Studies, the Western Fire Chiefs Association, the OSU Division of Student Affairs, OSU's Counseling and Psychological Services, and the OSU Office of Institutional Diversity.

 OPAL researchers Catalina Harmon, Maren Schermer, and Kaia Maclaren (all three 2nd-year MPP students), funded by the Oregon Health Authority, evaluated qualitative data submitted by dozens of service providers throughout the state to assist OHA in decision-making about allocation of state dollars for permanent supportive house.
 This project will continue with new graduate students in 2023/2024.